Multi-omics Prediction from High-content Cellular Imaging with Deep Learning: Introduction

 The translatability between transcriptomics measurements and high-content imaging has previously been studied in the single-cell context by \cite{yang_multi-domain_2021} - where multi-domain autoencoders are used to translate between single-cell imaging and transcriptomics readouts - and by \cite{Lee2022morphnet}, wherein a model for generating nuclear and whole-cell morphology from single-cell gene expression profiles was developed.
 Outside of high-content cell imaging, the predictability of transcriptomics was previously demonstrated from hematoxylin and eosin (H\&E) stained histopathology images \cite{Arslan2022multihe,schmauch_deep_2020,azuaje2019connecting}, from positron emission tomography (PET) data \cite{tixier_transcriptomics_2020}, from computerized tomography (CT) data \cite{aonpong_genotype-guided_2021}, from computerized tomography angiography (CTA) data \cite{buckler2021virtual} and from imaging flow cytometry data \cite{chlis_predicting_2020}.
 In addition, \cite{peng_gluer_2021,bao_integrative_2022} introduced methods for integrating single-cell multi-omics measurements and imaging data \cite{watson_computational_2022,adossa_computational_2021}, and a large-scale dataset of paired gene expression and morphological profiles of cells under perturbations was released by \cite{Haghighi2021dataset}.
 However, to the best of our knowledge, the predictability of multi-omics measurements directly from high-content cell imaging data has not yet been studied.

-In this work, we demonstrate that transcriptomics and proteomics measurements can be predicted directly from high-content imaging data using a machine learning model, \themethod{}, trained on paired multi-omics measurements and cell images collected in hiPSC-derived macrophage populations under two stimulation conditions and under 152 CRISPR-based perturbations to cover a diverse range of cellular states.
-To the best of our knowledge, this work is the first to demonstrate that the prediction of multi-omics from cell imaging can be achieved with symmetric mean average percentage errors (SMAPE) across transcriptome and proteome as low as respectively 5.46\% (95\% CI: 4.47\%, 7.85\%) and 9.95\% (95\% CI: 8.52\%, 12.16\%) across predictable transcript and protein abundances, respectively, under M1 stimulation and 11.39\% (95\% CI: 10.27\%, 12.90\%) and 7.21\% (95\% CI: 6.24\%, 8.64\%) across predictable transcript and protein abundances under M2 stimulation is possible.
-Our results imply that high-content imaging data is predictive of transcriptomics and proteomics measurements, and may - in some settings and depending on the mechanisms of interest -- be an appropriate substitute for multi-omics measurements, particularly if a paired omics and imaging dataset in the same cell population under comparable conditions is available.
+In this work, we demonstrate that transcriptomics and proteomics measurements can be predicted directly from high-content imaging data using a machine learning model, \themethod{}, trained on paired multi-omics measurements and cell images collected in hiPSC-derived macrophages under two stimulation conditions and under 152 CRISPR-based perturbations to cover a diverse range of cellular states.
+To the best of our knowledge, this work is the first to demonstrate that the prediction of multi-omics from cell imaging can be achieved across transcriptome and proteome and under multiple stimulation conditions.
+Our results imply that high-content imaging data is predictive of transcriptomics and proteomics measurements, and may - in some settings and depending on the mechanisms of interest -- be an appropriate substitute for multi-omics measurements, particularly if a paired omics and imaging dataset in the same cell population under comparable conditions is available for training.